This post covers things to do in the French Quarter, or the Vieux Carré, as it's officially known, New Orleans' oldest neighborhood.

 While the “Park” itself is made up of many historic Jazz landmarks (including the Old US Mint and Perseverance Hall in Louis Armstrong Park), the Visitor's Center is a great way to learn more about the history of Jazz, see daily musical performances, participate in Ranger-led demonstrations and talks, and even pick up several self-guided jazz tour routes.

-The Visitor's Center is open 9:00 – 5:00 Tuesday – Saturday, and is free to the public.
+The Visitor's Center is open from 9:00 – 5:00 Tuesday – Saturday, and is free to the public.
 Please Note: the Center is closed for Mardi Gras and all Federal Holidays

 Continue to your right down Decatur Street.